-Pigeon Forge is most well-known as a gateway to the Great Smoky Mountains.
+Although Pigeon Forge holds some unusual activities for you and the family, it is most well-known as a gateway to the Great Smoky Mountains.
 People come here from all over to enjoy a comfortable and amenity-rich home base as they spend their days exploring the beauty and wonder the mountain ranges here hold.
 The second biggest draw after those mountains is Dollywood, an exciting and family-friendly amusement park co-owned by Dolly Parton.

 Visit the Salt and Pepper Shaker Museum